Most of Your “Urgent” Tasks Are Lying to You

 The matrix isn’t a one-time exercise.
 Spend 5 minutes at the start or end of each day reviewing your quadrant assignments.
 Tasks shift.
 Yesterday’s Q2 item becomes today’s Q1 when a deadline appears.
 A task you thought was important might drop to Q3 after a strategy shift.

-Zhu, Yang, and Hsee found that people consistently chose tasks with shorter deadlines over tasks with larger rewards — even when the urgent tasks were objectively less valuable [1].
+Zhu, Yang, and Hsee found that people consistently chose tasks with shorter deadlines over tasks with larger rewards, even when the urgent tasks were objectively less valuable [1].

 The Urgency Audit: How to Pressure-Test Your “Urgent” Tasks

-Here’s the problem with just setting up the matrix: knowing where tasks belong and actually spending your time there are two different things.
+Here is the problem with just setting up the matrix: knowing where tasks belong and actually spending your time there are two different things.
 Most people can label their tasks correctly.
 Far fewer can report how they actually spend their hours.
 That gap is where productivity breaks down.

 Before you place any task in Q1 or Q3, run it through these three questions: